IP Federation: Governance and work

 The policy-making body of the Federation is its Council, which meets monthly except in August.
-Members of Council are mostly the heads of intellectual property of its member companies, all of which are industrial companies, not professional private practices.
+Members of the Council are mostly the heads of intellectual property of its member companies, all of which are industrial companies, not professional private practices.
 The Federation produces policy papers (typically 10 per year) in response to consultations by the UK government, the European Commission, the European Patent Office, and others.
-It lobbies by means of these policy papers (published on its website as well as sent to the relevant officials), and also through meetings with officials.
-The Federation also publishes an annual review of intellectual property with a focus on its own activities in the year, Trends and Events.
+It lobbies using these policy papers (published on its website as well as sent to the relevant officials), and also through meetings with officials.
+The Federation also publishes an annual review of intellectual property with a focus on its activities in the year, Trends and Events.

 Separate committees dealing with topics such as trade marks, patents and copyright meet regularly to discuss any issues of interest.
 Any position that the committee feels needs to be raised is passed to the Council for approval.